Renault R23: Racing history

 The Renault R23 was launched at an official ceremony in Lucerne, Switzerland in January, 2003.
-At this initial launch, it was confirmed sponsor Mild Seven would be continuing to be the primary sponsor of the team.
+At this initial launch, it was confirmed sponsor Mild Seven would be continuing as the primary sponsor of the team.
 Just days later, the Renault team re-launched the car at the Paul Ricard Circuit in France.
 The double launch was caused by Renault promising a branded car launch for sponsor Mild Seven, something that would be illegal in France.
 Both Trulli and Alonso completed laps of the circuit in the car at Paul Ricard to begin the new season for the team.
 The team had an extensive pre season test program, including former Toyota driver turned Renault reserve driver Allan McNish.
 Following the pre-season, the technical team including Pat Symonds were satisfied with the progress from 2002.

-The season started well, with both drivers scoring points at the 2003 Australian Grand Prix.
-Alonso taking advantage of the new points system, allowing him to secure two points for seventh place.
+The season started well, with both drivers scoring points at the 2003 Australian Grand Prix; Alonso taking advantage of the new points system, which allowed him to secure two points for seventh place.
 At the following race in Malaysia, Fernando Alonso secured pole position.
 Alonso was both the youngest driver and first Spaniard to take a pole position in F1 at the time.
-In the race, Alonso would finish in third taking his first podium in Formula One.
+In the race, Alonso would finish in third, taking his first podium in Formula One.